nodauf/ToDns/README.md

 ```

 ## Client
-Clients as been write to several language in client folder.
+Clients as been writen intto several language in client folder.

 ## Demo